3D printing expertise at Deutsche Bahn

 - Switch or simulation models for training or construction projects

-- Large, safety-critical metal parts, such as connecting links and terminal boxes for the ICE 1/2
+- Large, safety-critical metal parts, such as Secondary Roll Stop and terminal boxes for the ICE 1/2

 - Traction motor housing, axlebox covers

 - Covers, fan guides, headrests, cable harness covers

 3D printing offers many advantages

 High-performance vehicle maintenance is an important key to more customer comfort, reliability and safety in rail transport.
 Missing spare parts and delayed deliveries often hamper the core objective of ensuring the greatest possible availability of vehicles.
 This is where 3D printing has a critical contribution to make.
 As an alternative procurement channel for discontinued components and critical parts, 3D printing can be used to reduce system outages and vehicle downtimes and to shorten delivery and order times.
 This digital manufacturing process also offers the greatest possible safety, so your passengers can travel in the greatest possible comfort.
 The technology can also be faster, more resource-efficient and sometimes even cheaper than conventional manufacturing processes.
 With 3D printing, there are no minimum order quantities, having a digital warehouse lets you cut down on high holding costs, and you can often replace components partially, avoiding the need for expensive complete replacements.

 - Threats of availability bottlenecks